kozec/syncthing-gtk/README.md

 Packages:
 - Ubuntu (deb-based distros): in <a href="https://launchpad.net/~nilarimogard/+archive/ubuntu/webupd8/">Web Upd8 PPA</a> (thanks!) or <a href="http://ppa.launchpad.net/nilarimogard/webupd8/ubuntu/pool/main/s/syncthing-gtk/">DEBs</a>
 - SUSE, Fedora (rpm-based distros): in <a href="http://software.opensuse.org/download.html?project=home%3Akozec&package=syncthing-gtk">OpenSUSE Build Service</a>.
 You can install <a href="http://software.opensuse.org/package/syncthing">Syncthing Package</a> first.
-- Arch Linux: <a href="https://aur.archlinux.org/packages/syncthing-gtk/">AUR</a>
+- Arch Linux: In <a href="https://www.archlinux.org/packages/community/any/syncthing-gtk/">[community] repository</a>
-- Windows: Get <a href="https://github.com/kozec/syncthing-gui/releases/latest">latest installer from here</a>, or  use  <a href="https://chocolatey.org/packages/syncthing-gtk">the Chocolatey package here</a>.
+- Windows: Get <a href="https://github.com/kozec/syncthing-gui/releases/latest">latest installer from here</a>, or  use  <a href="https://chocolatey.org/packages/syncthing-gtk">the Chocolatey package</a>.
 - Or, in worst case scenario, download <a href="https://github.com/kozec/syncthing-gui/releases/latest">latest tarball</a>, extract it and run syncthing-gtk.py.

 Related links: